V-Guru/azure-iot-device-ecosystem/iotcertification/templates/Debian-9-EG5400-nodejs.md

 -   Find the below code:

 		var Protocol = require('azure-iot-device-amqp').Amqp;
+        // Uncomment one of these transports and then change it in fromConnectionString to test other transports
+		// var Protocol = require('azure-iot-device-mqtt').Mqtt;
+		// var Protocol = require('azure-iot-device-http').Http;

     The default protocol used is AMQP.
 Code for other protocols(HTTP/MQTT) are mentioned just below the above line in the script.
     Uncomment the line as per the protocol you want to use.
+For EG5400 use MQTT or HTTP.

 -   Scroll down to the connection information.
     Find the following place holder for IoT connection string: